-Down home cooking at it’s best and perfect for fall, these Cooks Illustrated Smothered Pork Chops in Onion Gravy aren’t your Grandma’s pork chops, or even your Mom’s.
+Downhome cooking at it’s best and perfect for fall, these Cooks Illustrated Smothered Pork Chops in Onion Gravy aren’t your Grandma’s pork chops, or even your Mom’s.
 That is if your Mom was like mine and used a canned soup or a Lipton’s mix.
+Those recipes, while always good, don’t hold a candle to this one!

-Cooks Illustrated Smothered Pork Chops in Onion Gravy are succulent and moist, tender and never dry.
-The onion gravy, flavored with bacon (yes, bacon!) is just thick enough to nap, then pool is full-flavored and just thing over mashed potatoes.
+Cooks Illustrated Smothered Pork Chops in Onion Gravy are succulent and moist, tender, and never dry.
+The onion gravy, flavored with bacon (yes, bacon!) is just thick enough to nap, then pool and so full of flavor.
+And over mashed potatoes?
 It’s just a beautiful thing, I’m tellin’ ya!

 About Cooks Illustrated Smothered Pork Chops in Onion Gravy:

 Thank the folks at Cook’s Illustrated for taking a down-home recipe like smothered pork chops to a whole new level.
-What do a bunch of New Yorker’s know about a Midwestern favorite like this?
+What do a bunch of New Yorkers know about a Midwestern favorite like this?
 Well, a lot, apparently!
-This recipe was an absolute hit at the house, especially with the folks, or as I call them. my favorite octogenarians.
+This recipe was an absolute hit at the house, especially with the folks, or as I call them, my favorite octogenarians.
 Dad, especially, is always thrilled with a bit of down-home cooking.
-I think it brings him happy memories.
+I think it brings him happy memories from childhood at his Grandparents.
+But it was probably even better than Grandma’s Smothered Pork Chops, too, because – well because of bacon!

-The recipe timing will vary a bit depending on your pork chops thickness, so watch and test as directed and you’ll have beautifully tender pork chops.
+The recipe timing will vary a bit depending on the thickness of your pork chops, so watch and test as directed and you’ll have beautifully tender pork chops.

 Choosing your pork chop for Cooks Illustrated Smothered Pork Chops in Onion Gravy: